samibirnbaum/kele/README.md

 # kele

-An API Client to access Blocs API - to be packaged as a Ruby Gem
+An API Client to access Blocs API

 Step 1: Open talks with Blocs API